 Bellarmine students can find many opportunities to participate in Campus Ministry-sponsored retreats.
 Although registration is required for the freshman retreat.
 Below are links to registration forms for the retreats.
 If you are interested in registering for any of them, please click on the appropriate link and follow instructions..
 If you have questions, please see Jody DeGroot, VP of Formation and Professional Development.

 Retreat Leadership (see leadership opportunities here)

 The Sophomore Boys and Girls retreats are optional overnight retreats taking place April 24-25 2022 (Boys) and October 3-4, 2021 (Girls).
-The cost for the retreat will be $70.
+The cost for the retreat will be TBD.
 Students must apply for the retreat and will be selected on a first come-first serve basis.
-Applications are due Wednesday, September 18.
+Applications are due TBD.

 During the Sophomore Boys Retreat, the young men of Bellarmine will be given the chance to build community and discuss what it means to be a young man of character at our school and in the world.
 The Sophomore Girls Retreat retreat is a chance for the young women of the sophomore class to come together and discuss issues surrounding female identity, friendships and self-worth.

 Junior retreats, the Men's Junior Encounter and the Women's Junior Encounter are voluntary.
 They are three-day, overnight retreats on weekends away from campus and are designed to build community, strengthen self and deepen one's faith in God.
 The Encounters are offered four times throughout the school year.
 Encounter is free of charge.